 Being a Ferrari-themed amusement park, it would have been embarrassing if it didn’t have the fastest rollercoaster in the world.
 Formula Rossa has a top speed of 240km/h.

-In often very hot Abu Dhabi, Ferrari World also has the largest indoor theme park – the roof covers 200,000m2 – to put the speediest coaster in.
+In often very hot Abu Dhabi, Ferrari World also has the largest indoor theme park – the roof covers 200,000 square metres – to put the speediest coaster in.